Tummy Tuck St. Louis

 - Dr. Rottler will make an incision along the pubic area and around the navel.
 The abdominal muscles are tightened with sutures.
 Excess skin is removed after the abdominal skin is drawn downward.
 A tummy tuck usually takes 2-5 hours and is performed in an operating room.

 Dr. Rottler now uses EXPAREL® to minimize post-surgical pain.
 EXPAREL is a local analgesic.
 A single intraoperative injection given at the close of surgery delivers postsurgical pain control for up to 72 hours.

 Side Effects from Tummy Tuck Surgery

-- Swelling, bruising, soreness, weakness for several weeks or months.
+- Swelling, bruising, soreness, and weakness for several weeks or months.

 - Back to work in 2-4 weeks.